 If you’re started on anticoagulant therapy, and you’re already on a supplement, make sure you speak to your doctor.
 But as long as you’re maintaining that level of K throughout your anticoagulant course, then it actually seems to actually enhance the Coumadin, or whatever anticoagulant medication you happen to be given.

-As with all supplements that you’re considering to add into your diet, you should speak with your pharmacist or your physician about adding the K2.
+As with all supplements that you’re considering to add into your diet, you should speak with your pharmacist or your physician about adding the recommended Vitamin K2 dosage for osteoporosis.

-I hope that this information on K2 gives you one more piece to your puzzle in making sure that you have optimum bone health.
+I hope that this information on the recommended Vitamin K2 dosage for osteoporosis gives you one more piece to your puzzle in making sure that you have optimum bone health.
 Thanks for tuning in.

 Vitamin K2: The Missing Nutrient for Heart and Bone Health